edeposit/edeposit.amqp.antivirus/docs/index.rst

 Standalone script
 +++++++++++++++++

-Script can be found in ``bin/`` folder and it sould be authomatically put into your path, so you can just simply run ``edeposit_clamd_init.py`` from shell.
+Script can be found in ``bin/`` folder and it should be automatically put into your path, so you can just simply run ``edeposit_clamd_init.py`` from shell.

 .. toctree::